 NIGERIAN INVESTMENT PROMOTION COMMISSION

-The Nigerian Investment Promotion Commission (NIPC) is a Federal Agency charged, among others, with coordinating, monitoring and providing necessary assistance and guidance for the establishment and operation of enterprises in Nigeria.
-It is not only the gateway to investment in Nigeria for foreign investors and Nigerian investors seeking to engage in value-added activities in their country, but also Nigeria’s window to the international investment world.
-It is a Federal Agency with a perpetual succession and a common seal.
-NIPC collects, collates, analyze and disseminates information and data on investment opportunities and sources of capital.
-It advises on business partnership and identifies specific projects in which potential investors can be solicited to participate.
+The Nigerian Investment Promotion Commission (NIPC) is a Federal Agency charged, among others, with coordinating, monitoring, and providing necessary assistance and guidance for the establishment and operation of enterprises in Nigeria.
+It is not only the gateway to investment in Nigeria for foreign investors and Nigerian investors seeking to engage in value-added activities in their country but also Nigeria’s window to the international investment world.
+It is a Federal Agency with perpetual succession and a common seal.
+NIPC collects, collates, analyzes, and disseminates information and data on investment opportunities and sources of capital.
+It advises on business partnerships and identifies specific projects in which potential investors can be solicited to participate.

 Services offered by OSIC include:

 • Providing general information and data on Nigeria’s economy, as well as advisory services on investment opportunities;